oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/cpu/README.md

 ```
   DifferentialGeometry dg;
 ```

-Lastly, we tell Embree it is free to internally optimize for coherent rays, given that first rays on the path are primary rays.
+Before the iterative path loop, we tell Embree it is free to internally optimize for ray coherency, given that first rays on the path are primary rays.
+Occlusion rays are assumed to be incoherent.

 ```
-  sg->set_intersect_context_coherent();
+  sg->set_intersect_query_flag_coherent(true);
+  /* Per Embree 4.0.0 API the Occluded ray query flag is set to RTC_RAY_QUERY_INCOHERENT upon init.
+Setting incoherent rays is here to be explicit and redundant */
+  sg->set_occluded_query_flag_coherent(false);

 ```

 Next, we iterate for every segment of the path.
 If it so happens that our remaining weight along the path is sufficiently low, we terminate the path.